containers/toolbox/doc/toolbox.1.md

 ## Supported operating system distributions

-By default, Toolbox tries to use an image matching the host operating system distribution for creating containers.
+By default, Toolbx tries to use an image matching the host operating system distribution for creating containers.
 If the host is not supported, then it falls back to a Fedora image.
 Supported host operating systems are: